Kotlin/kotlinx-benchmark/docs/configuration-options.md

     }
 }
 ```

-Configuration profiles enable you to execute benchmarks in specific ways.
+## Understanding Configuration Profiles

+Configuration profiles dictate the execution pattern of benchmarks:

-`include` and `exclude` options are used to specify the benchmarks to run in this profile.
+- Utilize `include` and `exclude` options to select specific benchmarks for a profile.
-By default, all benchmarks are included.
+- By default, every benchmark is included.
-`kotlinx-benchmark` Gradle plugin creates tasks for running benchmarks in each configuration profile.
-For example,
-task `smokeBenchmark` will run benchmarks according to the `"smoke"` configuration profile.
-See [tasks-overview.md](tasks-overview.md).
+- Each configuration profile translates to a task in the `kotlinx-benchmark` Gradle plugin.
+For instance, the task `smokeBenchmark` is tailored to run benchmarks based on the `"smoke"` configuration profile.
+For an overview of tasks, refer to [tasks-overview.md](tasks-overview.md).
-Use the options described below to configure how the benchmarks should be run.

 ## Core Configuration Options

-Be aware that values defined in the build script will override those specified by annotations in the code.
+Note that values defined in the build script take precedence over those specified by annotations in the code.

 | Option                              | Description                                                                                                                  | Possible Values               | Corresponding Annotation                            |
 | ----------------------------------- |------------------------------------------------------------------------------------------------------------------------------|-------------------------------|-----------------------------------------------------|